PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 response : string // a felt
 ```
 ### Behavior :
-- If `nonce` is provided, returns the full commitment of this single sub-account : `hash(partial_commitment, nonce)`.
-Each nonce selects a distinct and deterministic sub-account for this user + DAPP.
+- If `nonce` is provided, returns the full commitment of this single shadow account : `hash(partial_commitment, nonce)`.
+Each nonce selects a distinct and deterministic shadow account for this user + DAPP.
-- If `nonce` is omitted, returns the partial (nonce independent) commitment : `hash(identity_key, dapp_name)`, where `identity_key` is derived from the user, its viewing key, and the address of the sub-account anonymizer.
-This partial commitment is shared by all the sub-accounts that the user derives for this DAPP ; it can be published once, to let a DAPP recognize all the sub-accounts of a user, without disclosing any individual nonce.
+- If `nonce` is omitted, returns the partial (nonce independent) commitment : `hash(identity_key, dapp_name)`, where `identity_key` is derived from the user, its viewing key, and the address of the shadow account anonymizer.
+This partial commitment is shared by all the shadow accounts that the user derives for this DAPP ; it can be published once, to let a DAPP recognize all the shadow accounts of a user, without disclosing any individual nonce.
-- The commitment is not the address of the sub-account : it's the salt used at its deployment.
+- The commitment is not the address of the shadow account : it's the salt used at its deployment.
 The address itself is not provided by the Wallet API.
 - If the account is not registered in the STRK20 privacy protocol :
 ```typescript
 interface NOT_REGISTERED {